Open Your Free Demat Account

 Natural Language Processing (NLP)

 It is the tool that lets you read and listen.
 It looks at millions of news articles, social media posts, and reports to get a sense of the "vibe" around a stock.
-It tries to figure out if the mood of the market is getting better or worse, often before people can see it.
+It is used to analyse sentiment indicators across large volumes of text-based information, subject to interpretation and data limitations.

 Supervised Learning

 This is like a student who studies history.
 Programmers give the AI a lot of old data that has been marked with things like "these conditions caused a price drop".
 After looking at millions of examples, the AI learns to find these patterns on its own in new, live data.
-It does this to try to figure out what will happen next.
+It is used to generate probabilistic outputs based on historical patterns, without certainty regarding future outcomes

 Unsupervised Learning

 This is the tool that helps you find things.
 You give the AI a lot of data without any labels, and it figures out patterns on its own.
-It might find that a group of stocks that don't seem to be related to each other are actually moving in the same direction, which would show a new market dynamic.
+It might find that a group of stocks that don't seem to be related to each other are actually moving in the same direction, which may indicate relationships or clustering behaviour within the data.

 Reinforcement Learning

 You don't have to look far to find proof that this isn't just a theory.
 Just look at the quiet giants who have been doing it for years.
 Renaissance Technologies is more famous and secretive among these.
-The Medallion Fund, which is only for workers, has used complicated math models to make good profits.
+The Medallion Fund, which is closed to external investors, is often cited for its historical use of quantitative models, though its performance is not indicative of future results.
 This shows how strong a quantitative approach can be.

 Two Sigma is a New York-based company that looks more like a tech company than a hedge fund.
 This is a more recent example.
 They trade using the scientific method, which means they make guesses and then check them against a lot of data.
-They are known for using "alternative data", like looking at satellite pictures of store parking lots to guess how much money they will make.
+They are known for using "alternative data", such as using satellite imagery as alternative data inputs to assess economic or business activity trends.

 D. E. Shaw & Co. is another trailblazer.
 It has been a leader in computational finance since it started in 1988.
 They were among the first to figure out that a lot of computer power could be used to find and take advantage of small market inefficiencies.
 They use both strict numbers and human understanding to make a strong hybrid model.